Our Historic Yew Trees

 Yew Tree Sponsorship

 The cost of maintaining the yew trees each year is runs to several £1000.
 We are thus grateful to many folk from Painswick and wider afield, and some local businesses, who have agreed to sponsor a yew tree.
 Quite a few people are proud to say that this is my tree - and they make sure we look after it properly.
 All the trees are numbered so that sponsors can readily identify their tree.
 Sponsorship is normally done on a three year cycle at a cost of £99 for three years.
-The first cycle started at Easter 2009 and sponsorship renewals will next be sought around Easter 2018.
+The first renewal cycle started at Easter 2009; the next cycle will be from Easter 2021.
 Very occasionally there may also be "vacancies" at other times.
 If you are interested in becoming a sponsor (or indeed renewing an existing sponsorship) please send an e-mail to our Yew Tree Manager via the Lychgate Office giving your contact details and requesting details.